-PCM is affiliated through common ownership and control with The H Group, Inc ("THG"), The H Group Washington, Inc. ("THGWA"), CS Planning Corp ("CSP"), MGM, LLC ("MGM"), and FocusPoint Solutions, Inc. ("FPS").
-THG, THGWA, CSP, MGM, and FPS are all under common control of Christopher K. Hicks who is considered a control person of each firm because he holds more than 25% ownership interest in each firm.
+PCM is affiliated through common ownership and control with The H Group, Inc ("THG"), The H Group Washington, Inc. ("THGWA"), CS Planning Corp ("CSP"), and FocusPoint Solutions, Inc. ("FPS").
+THG, THGWA, CSP, and FPS are all under common control of Christopher K. Hicks who is considered a control person of each firm because he holds more than 25% ownership interest in each firm.

-THG, THGWA, CSP, and MGM are investment advisors registered with the Securities and Exchange Commission, and offer a wide range of financial planning and investment advisory services through numerous Advisory Affiliates to the firm.
+THG, THGWA, and CSP are investment advisors registered with the Securities and Exchange Commission, and offer a wide range of financial planning and investment advisory services through numerous Advisory Affiliates to the firm.

-FPS also provides turnkey asset management, back office, and administrative services to both affiliated and non-affiliated registered investment advisory firms, including MGM.
+FPS also provides turnkey asset management, back office, and administrative services to both affiliated and non-affiliated registered investment advisory firms.
 These services may include, but are not limited to the following:

-- research.
+- research,

 - due diligence,

 - reporting,

 - portfolio analysis,

 - investment execution services, and

 - back-office administration.